- 1. Verify Your Website With Google Search Console

 Here is an example of a breadcrumb menu:

-A good page title accurately describes the page’s content using language that is related to what the users are searching on Google.
+A good page title accurately describes the page’s content using language related to what users are searching on Google.

 When users browse the search results, they are most likely to click on the title is a closer match to the search terms they have used.

-- Each and every page on your site has a unique title
+- Every page on your site has a unique title

 - The length of your title is no more than 80 characters